 Mastering lookup formulas is a key technique for many data projects in Google Sheets (and Excel).
 It’s at the heart of the Google Sheets dashboard shown at the start of this post and such a useful technique in it’s own right that I’d recommend investing time to practice this technique.
 There are several methods at your disposal:

-VLOOKUP is a vertical lookup formula which searches the first column of a range, and when it finds the first instance of the result (if there is one), it returns the value in that row from the column of the range that you specify with the index value, e.g.:
+The VLOOKUP function is a vertical lookup formula which searches the first column of a range, and when it finds the first instance of the result (if there is one), it returns the value in that row from the column of the range that you specify with the index value, e.g.:

 This formula takes the search term in cell F1, for example a string “Channel A”, and looks for it in column A. At the first match, if it exists, (e.g. imagine cell A10 contains “Channel A”) it returns the value corresponding to column 4 of that same row (in this case D10, which might be a sales figure for Channel A).
 Searching through numeric or dates in your lookup column (the first column) requires the data to be sorted to avoid incorrect values being returned.